-Thank you for contacting me about radiotherapy and CatchUpWithCancer.
+Thank you for contacting me about the #CatchUpWithCancer Campaign.

 Any constituents with concerns about their own care and who feel that I might be able to help by making enquiries or representations on their behalf should contact my office to see if we can raise those concerns as individual cases.